-The real-time PCR test results for detection of P. tolaassi are given as Critical Threshold (CT) values (critical threshold at which amplification starts).
-Samples of casing were taken at the start (fresh casing) and between the 2nd and 3rd flush of crops.
+The real-time PCR test results for detection of P. tolaasii are given as Critical Threshold (CT) values (critical threshold at which amplification starts).
+Samples of casing were taken at the start (fresh casing) and between the second and third flush of crops.
 DNA extracted from each sample was tested in duplicate.
-A CT of 40 indicates no amplification within the maximum number of 40 PCR cycles (i.e. a negative test).
-A CT value below 40 indicates amplification (a positive test) and the lower the CT the earlier amplification has started, indicating higher target DNA concentrations in the sample.
+A CT of 40 indicated no amplification within the maximum number of 40 PCR cycles (i.e. a negative test).
+A CT value below 40 indicated amplification (a positive test) and the lower the CT the earlier amplification had started, indicating higher target DNA concentrations in the sample.
 As a general rule, a difference of 3 CTs represents a 10 fold difference in target DNA levels.
-In the test validation work in AHDB Horticulture project M 54, DNA extracted from a pure culture of Pseudomonas tolaasii containing around 108 cells per ml gave a CT value of around 19 - 22.
+In the test validation work in HDC project M 54, DNA extracted from a pure culture of Pseudomonas tolaasii containing around 108 cells per ml gave CT values of 19 - 22.